 B or any other order.

 requestID to match randomness requests with their corresponding fulfillments.

 Choose a safe block confirmation time, which will vary between blockchains

-You must choose an appropriate confirmation time for the randomness requests you make (i.e. how many blocks the the VRF service waits before writing a fulfillment to the chain) to make such rewrite attacks unprofitable in the context of your application and its value-at-risk.
+You must choose an appropriate confirmation time for the randomness requests you make.
+Confirmation time is how many blocks the VRF service waits before writing a fulfillment to the chain to make potential rewrite attacks unprofitable in the context of your application and its value-at-risk.

-Doing so would give the VRF service provider the option to withhold a VRF fulfillment, if it doesn't like the outcome, and wait for the re-request in the hopes that it gets a better outcome, similar to the considerations with block confirmation time.
+Any re-request of randomness is an incorrect use of VRFv2.
+Doing so would give the VRF service provider the option to withhold a VRF fulfillment if the outcome is not favorable to them and wait for the re-request in the hopes that they get a better outcome, similar to the considerations with block confirmation time.